codio/site/source/docs/classes/unitmanagement/settings-info/autograde.html.md

 full_width: true
 ---

-This option provides two ways of autograding Unit scores for each student.
-The grading field is populated by a script authored by the project author.  without the need to manually populate it.
-The autograding script is triggered once a Unit is marked as complete by the student or the teacher.
+This option provides two ways of autograding unit scores for each student.
+The grading field is populated by a script authored by the project author without the need to manually populate it.
+The autograding script is triggered once a unit is marked as complete.

 A Unit is marked as complete in any of the following ways

 1. Students mark the unit as complete from their dashboard.
-1. The teacher can also mark the Unit as complete for a student from the Classroom dashboard with the Unit selected.
+1. The teacher can also mark the unit as complete for a student from the Classroom dashboard with the unit selected.
 1. The teacher can mark all units as complete for all students by pressing the **Actions** button.
-This button appears on the main Unit screen.
+This button appears on the unit screen.
-1. If you are using the **Unit Duration** feature, all student Units are marked as complete as soon as the Unit duration expiry date and time is reached.
+1. If you are using the **Unit Duration** feature, all student units are marked as complete as soon as the unit duration expiry date and time is reached.

-The two autograding options can be found in the Unit settings.
+The two autograding options can be found in the unit settings.

-1. Use the auto-graded assessments within the Unit to auto-populate the grading field with the aggregate % score from all assessments.
+1. Use the auto-graded assessments within the unit to auto-populate the grading field with the aggregate % score from all assessments.
-1. Run a script to generate the grading either as soon as the student (or teacher) marks the Unit as complete in their dashboard or when a [Unit duration](/docs/classes/unitmanagement/settings-info/unit-duration/) expires.
+1. Run a script to generate the grading either as soon as the student (or teacher) marks the unit as complete in their dashboard or when the [unit duration](/docs/classes/unitmanagement/settings-info/unit-duration/) expires.

-The two options can be found in the AUTOGRADE METHOD drop-down list.
+The two options can be found in the **AUTOGRADE METHOD** drop-down list.

 <a name="transfer"></a>
 ### Transferring authored content assessment total
-If you have created auto-graded assessments within your authored content, Codio aggregates all scores so you can see these within the Classroom dashboard.
+If you have created auto-graded assessments within your authored content, Codio aggregates all scores so you can see them in the Classroom dashboard.
 You will see that there is a total percentage calculated.
 This percentage value is transferred into the grading field.
 If you are using [LMS integration](/docs/classes/lti) then this grading field is then transferred into your LMS gradebook once you [release the grades](/docs/classes/monitor/grading).

 <a name="script"></a>